artilleryio/artillery-operator/README.md

 #### Viewing aggregated test report metrics on Prometheus

-In our case, we're running Prometheus in our K8s cluster, to access the dashboard we'll port-forward it port `9090`.
+In our case, we're running Prometheus in our K8s cluster, to access the dashboard we'll port-forward it to port `9090`.

 ```shell
 kubectl -n monitoring port-forward service/prometheus-k8s 9090